splewis/csgo-pug-setup/README.md

 Generally, here is what happens:
 - A player joins and types .setup and goes through the menu to select how the teams and map will be chosen
-- Other players join and all type .ready
+- Other players join and all type ``!ready``
-- If the leader setup for a map vote, the map vote will occur and the map will change, then all players will type .ready on the new map
+- If the leader setup for a map vote, the map vote will occur and the map will change, then all players will type ``!ready`` on the new map
 - If the leader setup for a captain-style team selection, the game will wait for when 2 captains are selected, then the captains will be given menus to chose players
-- Then, either by the leader typing .start or the game auto-living (which is also configurable), the game will initiate a live-on-3 restart and go
+- Then, either by the leader typing ``!start`` or the game auto-living (which is configurable), the game will initiate a live-on-3 restart and go

 ### Installation